yanQval/yao-archlab-s20/lab1/lab1-handout.md

 After this lab, you will understand following:

 - Conception of image processing, particularly smooth filter
-- Conception of cross-compiling and emulating, especially SPIM, a MIPS emulator
+- Conception of emulating, especially SPIM, a MIPS emulator
 - Conception of several timing models, particularly simple 5-stage pipelining CPU model
 - Conception of code optimization and simple performance statistical analysis of your own program